 i.
 The deterministic reserves for that group of policies as reported.

 ii.
-The sum of the deterministic reserves calculated separately for each product group within that group of policies.
+The sum of the deterministic reserves calculated separately for each VM-20 Reserving Category within that group of policies.

-Impact of Aggregation for Stochastic Reserve – For each group of policies for which a stochastic reserve is calculated, the impact of aggregation on the stochastic reserve, including a discussion of material risk offsets across different product types within a product group that were modeled together.
+Impact of Aggregation for Stochastic Reserve – For each group of policies for which a stochastic reserve is calculated, the impact of aggregation on the stochastic reserve, including a discussion of material risk offsets across different product types within a VM-20 Reserving Category that were modeled together.

 REASONING: